Logo Transparency - PNG

 When to go

-The Seychelles enjoys a warm tropical climate year-round, with average temperatures between 24°C and 32°C, making it a great destination at any time.
-The driest months run from May to September, offering cooler, breezier days ideal for sailing and beach activities.
-The wettest period is from November to January, though tropical showers can occur at any time.
-For divers and snorkellers, April–May and October–November offer the best underwater visibility and calm seas.
-Birdwatchers should consider visiting during the breeding season in April, with nesting sooty terns from May to September, and migratory birds arriving in October.
+The Seychelles enjoys a warm tropical climate year-round, with temperatures ranging between 24°C and 32°C. The driest and coolest months, from May to September, are ideal for sailing and beach activities.
+From November to January, the islands experience their wettest period.
+The calmer inter-monsoon months, April and October, are perfect for swimming, snorkelling, and diving, offering sea temperatures up to 29°C and visibility exceeding 30 metres.
+Birdwatchers should consider visiting during the breeding season in April, nesting season from May to September, or for migratory birds in October.

 Useful information

-Currency: Seychelles Rupee (SCR), though USD and Euros are widely accepted in many tourist areas.
+Currency: Seychelles Rupee (SCR), with USD and Euros widely accepted in tourist areas.

-Language: English, French, and Seychellois Creole are all officially spoken.
+Language: English, French, and Seychellois Creole are all official languages.

 What makes it special: The Seychelles is one of the world’s ultimate tropical paradises, home to the only mid-ocean granite islands, the world’s oldest ocean islands, and the largest raised coral atoll.
 Its unique biodiversity includes the world’s largest population of giant tortoises, with over 150,000 Aldabra tortoises (IUCN Classification: Vulnerable) living on the UNESCO-listed Aldabra Atoll.